2-min scorecardSee what your manual month-end close is actually costing you

 Connect Epicor ERP to Go Fig for manufacturing analytics and operational intelligence.

-Epicor Kinetic (formerly Epicor ERP 10) and Prophet 21 run the core operations of thousands of manufacturers and distributors, but getting data out for strategic analysis is notoriously painful.
+Epicor Kinetic (formerly Epicor ERP 10) and Prophet 21 run the core operations of thousands of manufacturers and distributors, but getting data out for analysis is notoriously painful.
 BAQs, SSRS reports, and Data Discovery each solve a slice of the problem and leave gaps.
-Go Fig connects to Epicor's REST API v2 (Kinetic) or the P21 middleware endpoints, pulls every job, part transaction, sales order, and GL journal into your Financial Intelligence Graph, and makes the data available to Celeste and your finance team for segmentation, cost-to-produce, and working-capital analysis.
-You keep Epicor as the system of record and stop fighting its reporting layer for strategic questions.
+Go Fig does not replace Epicor.
+It connects to the REST API v2 (Kinetic) or the P21 middleware endpoints, syncs every job, part transaction, sales order, and GL journal, reconciles it against your other systems, and loads fresh, traceable numbers into the Excel your finance team already uses, automatically, every day, without the manual pull.
+Celeste, Go Fig's AI analyst, can run segmentation, cost-to-produce, and working-capital analysis on top, working only on your data, with a full audit trail back to the source transaction.
+You keep Epicor as the system of record and stop fighting its reporting layer for the questions finance actually needs to answer.
+Your financial data is never pasted into a public chatbot and is never used to train an outside model.

 Key facts